Taapeli/isotammi-addons/source/SuperTool/README.md

 However, if the current category is Dashboard, Relationships, Charts or Geography then the fields "Statements executed for each object" and "Filter" are hidden because they don't make sense in those cases.

+The result of the query is displayed in the "Result" tab in the bottom part of the dialog.
+In addition, if the "Capture output" checkbox is selected, any output from print statements is displayed in the "Print output" tab.

 ## Basic examples

 All the input fields (except Title) will be in Python syntax.
 All fields are optional but if you want to see any results then the last field, "Expressions to display" must contain something (comma separated Python expressions).
 For example, if the People category is selected you can simply write "name" in the field, select one or more people from the person list and click "Execute"